ini/RedisBridge/docs/bridge.md

 >>> bridge = RedisBridge.RedisBridge(host='localhost', port=6379)
 ```

-If we wanted to run locally and were unable to run a Redis server on the machine, we could set the optional `use_mock_redis_server` argument to `True`:
+If all of our clients are on the same local process and we are unable to run a Redis server on the machine, we could set the optional `use_mock_redis_server` argument to `True`:

 ```
 >>> bridge = RedisBridge.RedisBridge(use_mock_redis_server=True)
 ```

-2. Create clients, which need to implement `_receive_redis(message)`
+2. Create observer clients, which need to implement `_receive_redis(message)`

 ```
 >>> class MyClient:
 ...     def _receive_redis(self, message):
 ...         print(message)
-...

 >>> client1 = MyClient()
 >>> client2 = MyClient()
 ```